anvarakhmedov/Group-20/README.md

-# Group-20
+# Wright State University: Senior Design Group 20

-Repo for project-related files
+This repo holds the project files for the Smart Light Controller.
+All file locations must stay in their current directories if this project is downloaded.
+Run server_setup.py once all files are downloaded.

 Status Update:

-Anvar: active
+Anvar: Electrical Engineering

-Anthony: active
+Anthony: Computer Science

-Austin:
+Austin: Computer Engineering

-Grant:
+Grant: Electrical Engineering

-Tristan:active
+Tristan: Electrical Engineering